ogame-ninja/documentation/doc/defender.md

 By default the bot will not send email/telegram notifications for small attacking fleet.
 If enabled, the bot will send notifications for non dangerous attacking fleet.
 Fleet that have less than 1/3 of our firepower.

+##### [Probe new attackers]<a name="probe-new-attackers"></a>
+When a new attack is detected, the bot will verify that the same player is not already attacking us.
+If that's the case, the bot will send spy probes to the attack origin

 ##### [Send message to attackers]<a name="send-message-to-attackers"></a>
 When a new attack is detected, the bot will verify that the same player is not already attacking us.
 If that's the case, the bot will send him a chat message of the like: "Hey bro, I'm online"